michidk/SimpleTwitchHelper/README.md

 Simple Twitch Helper (STH) is a .wpf application programmed in c#.
 It's simple as possible and you only need one window to controll everything.
 You can assign hotbar-buttons, startup programms, set your stream title and game & even more!

+##Features
+- view all important stats
+- set/get stream title & game
+- setup a simple countdown and print the time to a file (with custom string formatting)
+- access the orginal twitch.tv chat
+- view a list of viewers
+- distraction-free mode: double-click the status bar to hide the stats and viewers panel
+- commercial control center (if enabled in settings)
+- something missing? tweet me: @miichidk !

+##Screenshots
 ![](https://host.michidk.cat/sth_main.png "main window")
 ![](https://host.michidk.cat/sth_settings.png "settings window")

+##Contribute
 Feel free to make PR's!

 STH uses the following class libarys: